department-of-veterans-affairs/va.gov-team/products/disability/526ez/design/introduction page content.md

 1. Determine if this form is for you

+Use this form if you’re filing a new claim or a claim for increased disability compensation.

+Make sure you meet our eligibility requirements before you apply.
 You may be eligible for VA disability benefits or compensation if you meet these requirements.

 **Both of these must be true:**
 - You have a current illness or injury (known as a condition) that affects your mind or body, **and**